openspending/gobble/README.md

 # Gobble

 Gobble is the client API for [Open-Spending](next.openspending.org), an international platform to package, share and visualize budget data.
 Gobble does exactly the same thing as the [packager interface](next.openspending.org/packager), except programatically.
 It can be used both as python client or a command line interface.
-It's compatible with versions 3.3, 3.4, 3.5.
-Support for 2.7 is in the works.
+It's compatible with python version 3.6.
 You can install it via `pip`.

 ```
 pip install os-gobble